Herb Pomeroy

 FIRST CLUB GIGS, NATIONAL TOURS, THE HERB POMEROY ORCHESTRA

-In 1953, Pomeroy played with various groups at Boston clubs including Storyville and the Hi-Hat, the latter of which was the site of a January 1954 show in which he joined bebop pioneer Charlie Parker, bassist Charles Mingus, drummer Art Taylor and percussionist Candido, as captured on the album The Bird You Never Heard, issued in 1988 by Stash Records.
+In 1953, Pomeroy played with various groups at Boston clubs including Storyville and The Hi-Hat, the latter of which was the site of a January 1954 show in which he joined bebop pioneer Charlie Parker, bassist Charles Mingus, drummer Art Taylor and percussionist Candido, as captured on the album The Bird You Never Heard, issued in 1988 by Stash Records.
 He made his first national tour backing Lionel Hampton, then formed The Herb Pomeroy Orchestra – a 13-piece ensemble that became the house band at The Stable in Boston’s Back Bay – before touring with Stan Kenton.

 THE SERGE CHALOFF SEXTET, THE FABLE OF MABLE, BOSTON BLOW-UP!